Nauxscript/Nauxscript/readme.md

 I’m currently learning :

-- typescript
+- TypeScript
-- vue3
+- Vue3
 - Test Driven Development(TDD) development approach
-- more and deeper about javascript
+- more and deeper about JavaScript
 - and ...

 ---